SAKETH11111/MoML-CA/README.md

 # MoML-CA: Molecular Modeling & Machine Learning for Contaminant Analysis

-This repository contains a hybrid computational framework for analyzing PFAS (Per- and Polyfluoroalkyl Substances) contaminants by combining quantum mechanical calculations with graph neural networks.
-The framework enables the prediction of PFAS properties and environmental behavior based on molecular structure.
+This repository contains a hybrid computational framework for analyzing PFAS (Per- and Polyfluoroalkyl Substances) contaminants by combining molecular modeling with with graph neural networks.
+The framework enables the prediction of PFAS properties and behaviour in activated carbon, oxidation processes and water treatment systems based on molecular structure.

 ## Overview